GenieFramework/StippleDemos/README.md

 # Demos for Stipple

 This repository includes a collection of Stipple demo application.
+They are for older Stipple version 0.6 (see Project.toml file), and will break for version 0.9, but not if used as explained below.

 ## Set up